 I cannot relinquish that which God gave to the Jewish people.
 If, Heaven forbid, we surrender the Kotel, God will not wish to return it to us!”

-As it turned out, the Arabs refused even to consider granting the right of Jewish prayer at the Kotel, and the proposal died.
-Indeed, after the War of Independence, although the cease-fire agreement provided for the right of Jews to approach the Kotel, the Arabs ignored this provision.
+As it turned out, the Arabs refused even to consider granting the right of Jewish prayer at the Kotel, and the proposal was abandoned.
+Indeed, after the War of Independence, although the cease-fire agreement provided for the right of Jews to approach the Kotel, the Arabs disregarded this provision.
 Only nineteen years later, when God restored the Kotel to its rightful owners in the Six-Day War, did the Jewish people merit once again to pray unhindered at the Western Wall.

 Rabbi Zonnenfeld, when he received notice of the proposal, also refused to agree.
-Afraid that Rav Kook might not be firm enough in refusing the proposal, Rabbi Zonnenfeld dispatched his own messenger to Rav Kook to inform him of his policy and to request that he not show any willingness to compromise on the matter.
+Afraid that Rav Kook might not be firm enough in rejecting the proposal, Rabbi Zonnenfeld dispatched his own messenger to Rav Kook to inform him of his stance and to request that he not show any willingness to compromise on the matter.

-The two messengers, who happened to be personal friends, met in the street and discussed their missions and messages.
+The two messengers, who happened to be personal friends, encountered one another in the street and discussed their missions and messages.
 Both were relieved when they realized that there was no need to deliver their respective messages.
 Thus, the plan, which would have compromised Jewish rights to the Kotel for generations, died aborning.

 (Stories from the Land of Israel.
 Adapted from Celebration of the Soul, p.
 244; An Angel Among Men, pp. 206-207,215-217,219; R. Porush’s letter, quoted by Rabbi Berel Wein.)